Reviews 2 Write a Review!

 Can I get into CU-Boulder?
 These admission statistics provide an indication how difficult it is to get in and what your chances are.
-24,282 out of 28,852 applicants or 84% were admitted making University of Colorado Boulder an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has moderate requirements for admission test scores.
+24,941 out of 31,325 applicants or 80% were admitted making University of Colorado Boulder an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has very high requirements for admission test scores.
 University of Colorado Boulder typically accepts and attracts B+ average high school students.
-Only 24% of those admitted chose to enroll in the school.
+Only 25% of those admitted chose to enroll in the school.

 What are the SAT and ACT requirements for students to be admitted to University of Colorado Boulder and what score do you need to get in?
 The tables below describe the SAT and ACT test score percentile profile of the Fall 2015 starting class.